tbepler/topaz/README.md

 </p></details>

-A user guide is also built into the Topaz GUI.
+A user guide is also built into the [Topaz GUI](https://emgweb.nysbc.org/topaz.html).

-# References

-### Topaz

-Bepler, T., Morin, A., Brasch, J., Shapiro, L., Noble, A.J., Berger, B. (2019).
-Positive-unlabeled convolutional neural networks for particle picking in cryo-electron micrographs.
-Nature Methods. https://doi.org/10.1038/s41592-019-0575-8

-### Topaz-Denoise

-Bepler, T., Kelley, K., Noble, A.J., Berger, B. (2020).
-Topaz-Denoise: general deep denoising models for cryoEM and cryoET. bioRxiv. https://doi.org/10.1101/838920

 # Integration